 Turn the angel shape over.

 Bend - but don't crease - the wing shape trapezoid matching the opposite ends to get an idea of the center of the shape.

 Add glue just the center - about a half-inch on each side of the center.

 Position the wing shape with the shorter edge toward the top.

-Press the center of the wing shape with the glue to the center of the back of the body shape just
+Press the center of the wing shape with the glue to the center of the back of the body shape just below the halo.

 Use a round object to burnish the paper shapes.